sjharw/Azure-Functions-Project/README.md

 ## Set up a Azure Functions Project
-Before you can deploy your local Python functions to Azure Functions App, you have to create an Azure Functions Project first which will store you Azure Function and relevant files.
+Before you deploy your local Python functions to Azure Functions App, you have to create an Azure Functions Project first which will store you Azure Function and relevant files.
 Here, we have created a Azure Functions Project folder called "AzureFunctionsProjectExample" which is an example project.

-Azure Functions Project contains a set of files and configurations that enable you to create, develop, test, and deploy serverless functions to Microsoft Azure.

 To create an Azure Functions Project and add your local functions, do the following:
 1. Create a folder to contain your Azure Functions Project, e.g., "AzureFunctionsProjectExample"